4. ISFP – The Artist

-ISFPs are action-oriented individuals.
-They are “doers”, and are usually uncomfortable with theorizing concepts and ideas, unless they see a practical application.
-They learn best in a “hands-on” environment, and consequently may become easily bored with the traditional teaching methods, which emphasize abstract thinking.
-They do not like impersonal analysis, and are uncomfortable with the idea of making decisions based strictly on logic.
+4. ISFPs are action-oriented individuals.
+They are “doers”, and are usually uncomfortable with theorizing concepts and ideas unless they see a practical application.
+They learn best in a “hands-on” environment and consequently may become easily bored with the traditional teaching methods, which emphasize abstract thinking.
+They do not like impersonal analysis and are uncomfortable with the idea of making decisions based strictly on logic.
 Their strong value systems demand that decisions are evaluated against their subjective beliefs, rather than against some objective rules or laws.

-ISFPs are extremely perceptive and aware of others.
-They constantly gather specific information about people, and seek to discover what it means.
+5. ISFPs are extremely perceptive and aware of others.
+They constantly gather specific information about people and seek to discover what it means.
 They are usually penetratingly accurate in their perceptions of others.

-ISFPs are warm and sympathetic.
-They genuinely care about people, and are strongly service-oriented in their desire to please.
-They have an unusually deep well of caring for those who are close to them, and are likely to show their love through actions, rather than words.
+6. ISFPs are warm and sympathetic.
+They genuinely care about people and are strongly service-oriented in their desire to please.
+They have an unusually deep well of caring for those who are close to them and are likely to show their love through actions, rather than words.

-The ISFP is likely to not give themself enough credit for the things which they do extremely well.
-Their strong value systems can lead them to be intensely perfectionist, and cause them to judge themselves with unneccesary harshness.
+8. The ISFP is likely to not give themself enough credit for the things which they do extremely well.
+Their strong value systems can lead them to be intensely perfectionist, and cause them to judge themselves with unnecessary harshness.

 Quietly forceful, original, and sensitive.
 Tend to stick to things until they are done.
-Extremely intuitive about people, and concerned for their feelings.
+Extremely intuitive about people, and concerned about their feelings.
 Well-developed value systems which they strictly adhere to.
-Well-respected for their perserverence in doing the right thing.
+Well-respected for their perseverance in doing the right thing.
 Likely to be individualistic, rather than leading or following.

 (Introverted Intuition with Extraverted Feeling)

-INFJs are gentle, caring, complex and highly intuitive individuals.
+1. INFJs are gentle, caring, complex and highly intuitive individuals.
 Artistic and creative, they live in a world of hidden meanings and possibilities.
-Only one percent of the population has an INFJ Personality Type, making it the most rare of all the types.
+Only one percent of the population has an INFJ Personality Type, making it the rarest of all the types.

-Because the INFJ has such strong intuitive capabilities, they trust their own instincts above all else.
-This may result in an INFJ stubborness and tendency to ignore other people’s opinions.
+5. Because the INFJ has such strong intuitive capabilities, they trust their own instincts above all else.
+This may result in an INFJ stubbornness and tendency to ignore other people’s opinions.
 They believe that they’re right.
 On the other hand, INFJ is a perfectionist who doubts that they are living up to their full potential.
 INFJs are rarely at complete peace with themselves – there’s always something else they should be doing to improve themselves and the world around them.
-They believe in constant growth, and don’t often take time to revel in their accomplishments.
-They have strong value systems, and need to live their lives in accordance with what they feel is right.
-In deference to the Feeling aspect of their personalities, INFJs are in some ways gentle and easy going.
+They believe in constant growth and don’t often take time to revel in their accomplishments.
+They have strong value systems and need to live their lives in accordance with what they feel is right.
+In deference to the Feeling aspect of their personalities, INFJs are in some ways gentle and easy-going.
 Conversely, they have very high expectations of themselves, and frequently of their families.
 They don’t believe in compromising their ideals.